bsong1124/Browser-Based-Game/planning.md

    12. runGame()
       - check for continuation of game or gamerOver()
+      - if hitpoints of all ships=0 -> gameOver()

    13. continueGame()
-      - called every ship hit
+      - called on every ship hit

    14. gameOver()
       - stops all running functions